FREQUENTLY ASKED QUESTIONS

 Q: What's the "best deal" for me?

 A: We are!!!
 Bar none, we have the best prices in the industry.
 Our packages are significantly larger, more complete and with a better variety to choose from.
-We also have the best prices, period.
 The best deal is to buy the types and kinds of food you like to eat.

 Q: How do you like the food?
 Have you tried it?

 A: Yes, we've tried most of it, and in fact, have stockpiled our own food supply for many years.
-We've mixed this into our daily diet for over twenty years now and in December 2006, I ate nothing but dehydrated and freeze dried food, boycotting the supermarket offerings altogether.
+We've mixed this into our daily diet for over twenty years now.
+In December 2006, I ate nothing but dehydrated and freeze dried food, boycotting the supermarket offerings altogether.
 You can read all about it here.

 Q: What is a SP or an RB?